danitso/docker-control/README.md

 ## Motivation

-The utility was created due to a limitation in Docker for Windows 10 which prevents users from controlling the Docker service from the command line.
+The utility was created due to a limitation in Docker for Windows 10 which prevents users from controlling the Docker service from the command line when running Linux containers.

 ## Requirements

-* Windows 10
+* Docker for Windows 10

 ## Usage